 An approach taken by a business to ensure recovery and continuity in the face of a disaster or other major event or business disruptions.

 Business Impact Analysis (BIA)

-Business Interruption is an event that disrupts the normal course of operations at a business's location.
+An event that disrupts the normal course of operations at a business's location.

-Damage Assessment is the process of defining the nature and extent of a disruption resulting from a natural, accidental, or human-caused disaster.
+The process of defining the nature and extent of a disruption resulting from a natural, accidental, or human-caused disaster.
 Damage assessment provides situational awareness and critical information on the event's type, scope, and severity.

 Data recovery is a process of salvaging unavailable, lost, damaged, or formatted data from alternative storage, removable media, or files when the data stored in them cannot be accessed in a usual way.

 A pre-authorized formal announcement that an event or severe outage is predicted/has occurred.
 This action triggers pre-arranged mitigating measures.